adambard/learnxinyminutes-docs/bash.html.markdown

 for line in sys.stdin:
     print(line, file=sys.stdout)
 EOF
+# Variables will be expanded if the first "EOF" is not quoted

 # Run the hello.py Python script with various stdin, stdout, and
 # stderr redirections: